-In each semester students should choose three optional modules from the list below (six modules in total).
-In order to meet the requirements of the programme students must choose at least three FREN modules in the year.
+In Semester 1 choose two optional modules from the list below and in Semester 2 choose three optional modules.
+In order to meet the requirements of your programme students must choose at least one optional FREN module and at least two optional LING modules in the year.

-Exit award: Conferment of award/Graduation
+Exit Award: Conferment of Award /Graduation